 Nevermind that virtually no credible Biblical scholar, not even extremely conservative ones, says this verse means what the common English translations say (e.g., “But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.”
 (KJV)).

 Nevermind that the text does not say that the instructions in 1 Tim 2:12 is limited to the assembly.
 Indeed, nevermind that the book of 1 Tim discusses matters outside the assembly and that for centuries 2:12 was viewed as applying outside and inside the assembly.
-Nevermind that the Churches of Christ, in the 19th and well into the 20th century, firmly asserted that 2:12 applied everywhere—-in government, in the workplace, etc.
+Nevermind that the Churches of Christ, in the 19th and well into the 20th century, firmly asserted that 2:12 applied everywhere—-in government, in the workplace, in society, etc.

 And nevermind that creation-order and the Garden story does not seem like a reason God would ban 14-year old girls from reading scripture in church.
 And nevermind that creation-order and the Garden story makes the same, if not more, sense as reasons for the other interpretations of 2:12.